 1kg of mass = 9.81 newtons 1kg = 9.81 newtons 1 newton = 0.101971621 kilogram-force 1 kilogram-force = 9.80665 newton Newton is not a unit of mass like the kilogram, it is a measure of force.
 A Newton is the amount of force that it takes to accelerate a mass at a rate of 1ms-2 The Earths gravity typically pulls 1kg. with a force of about 9.81N (N=Newton) but it varies a little depending where you are on Earth.
 So on Earth 0.102 Kg or 102 grams is one whole Newton

-The SI unit that measures the strength of a force is the newton (N).
-It is defined as the force required to accelerate a mass of one kilogram by one meter per second squared.
+The metric unit of force is the newton (N).
+It is defined as the amount of force required to accelerate a mass of one kilogram by one meter per second squared.

 One newton equals the force required to accelerate 1 kilogram of mass at 1 meter per second per second.